ajaygunalan/mycobot_ros2/README.md

    "{command: {position: 0.0, max_effort: 5.0}}"
    ```

-   These commands send a position to the gripper (in this case, -0.7 for closed, 0.0 for open) ([How to Simulate a Robotic Arm in Gazebo – ROS 2 Jazzy](https://automaticaddison.com/how-to-simulate-a-robotic-arm-in-gazebo-ros-2-jazzy/#:~:text=If%20you%20want%20to%20close,gripper%2C%20you%20can%20do%20this)).
+   These commands send a position to the gripper (in this case, -0.7 for closed, 0.0 for open) .

 3. **Move the Arm (Optional):** You can command a joint trajectory to move the arm.
 For example, send the arm to a new joint configuration: